 EI / IJ

 Lucky for you, this other confusing Dutch sound comes in a pair — if you learn one, you’ll learn them both.
 EI and IJ basically sound the same in Dutch, and Dutch children learn to call them the korte EI (short EI) and lange IJ (long IJ) in school.
 This sound is actually a diphthong (or a sound comprised of two vowels that are merged together) and sounds somewhere between the Y in “by” and the AY in “May.”
 EI and IJ make up a large portion of Dutch phonology, so this sound is very important to conquer!

 A Germanic Base

 The same is also generally true of the W sound in Dutch.
-If you’ve been exposed to any German before, then you’ll know that a W in German makes a V sound in English (so the dance Waltz sounds like “valtz” in its original pronunciation).
-This easy swap isn’t 100% the case in Dutch, but W’s generally sound like one of our V sounds.
+If you’ve been exposed to any German before, then you’ll know that a W in German makes a V sound in English (so that the dance Waltz sounds like “valtz” in its original pronunciation).
+This easy swap isn’t 100% the case for Dutch, but W’s generally sound like one of our V sounds.
 You can practice with words like wit (white) to properly master the pronunciation of stroopwafel.